SimplePlanningStudio/EasyBudget/README.md

 ### Some of the implementations that are different from EasyBudget

 - Revised design, Day theme only
-- Firebase push notifications
+- Firebase push notifications, In app messaging, Analytics, Crashlytics
 - App security password feature
 - Balance privacy on dashboard
+- Currency searching / UI Enhancements
 - Starting weeks from any weekday
 - App open, Banner and Interstitial Ads
-- Version history timelines
+- Version history timelines in settings
-- Categories for expenses / incomes
+- More apps / Privacy policy / Telegram Channel in settings.
+- Edit / Create own categories of expenses.
+- Category wise reports and total expensive for each category.
 - Exporting/Downloading a PDF / Excel reports
 - In app reviews
-- Currency searching enhancement

 ### For any query related to SimpleBudget